Teragron/nftgenerator/README.md

 ![](gui.png)

  With the help of pysimplegui i've added a simple user interface to the script, which makes the path selection way faster.
 This way, we can also give the size for the output data.
-The size is by set to 512,512 .
+The size is by default set to 512x512

  # Showcase